 If you find it is no longer holding a charge, replace a bad EGO battery with a new battery.
 Recycle the old battery.
 You can find places to drop off or ship your old battery for recycling at Call2Recycle.

-2. Hot Battery or Mower Circuit on Your EGO Lawn Mower
+2. Hot Battery or Mower Circuit

 When the Ego battery or mower circuit gets excessively hot, the mower will shut down as part of its safety system.